SaboTaj22/startup/README.md

 - Application elements - Used good contrast, whitespace, padding, flex, and appropriate media queries for responsiveness.
 - Application text content - Consistent fonts and color styling.
 - Application images - Added welcome image and created inventory grid.

+# JavaScript Deliverable
+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.
+- Login - When you press enter or the login button it takes you to the voting page.
+- Database - Displayed the voting counts.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- WebSocket - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- application logic - The highlight and ranking number change based up the user's selections.

 [Link: notes.md](notes.md)